All Episodes

 Soul Catcher?

-Yes, soul as in your immortal soul.
+Yeah, Soul, as in your immortal soul.

-And what they're talking about is, this is British Telecom.
+And what they're talking about is this is British Telecom.

-And they have been working for the last five years on a implantable chip that would be implanted behind your eye, which would work as electronic retina, and that it would essentially record everything that you have seen or heard.
+And they have been working for the last five years on an implantable chip that would be implanted behind your eye, which would work as an electronic retina.

 It would record your emotion, your blood pressure, maybe even your sense of smell for a lifetime.